 Evaluate Your Dental Health

-Before beginning treatment with a dental crown, a dentist will first want to evaluate your existing dental structure.
+Before beginning treatment with a dental crown, our dentist will first want to evaluate your existing dental structure.
 They will look at the affected tooth, determine the extent of the damage, and treat other issues with it and the rest of the mouth.
 Then they will confirm that a crown will best restore and enhance the tooth.

 Prepare the Affected Tooth

-If you and your dentist agree to pursue dental crown treatment, they will start by preparing the tooth in question.
+If you and our dentist agree to pursue dental crown treatment, they will start by preparing the tooth in question.
 This will involve shaving a minute amount of enamel to make room for the ceramic cap.
 You will receive a local anesthetic to numb the area and avoid any potential discomfort.
 Because of the nature of this work on your enamel, crowns are considered a permanent solution since the enamel will be gone for good.

 Take Impressions of Your Smile